1. It’s been a year. What’s the piece of advice you’ve given to CMOs most this year?

 About Peter Mahoney:

-Peter Mahoney is the founder and CEO of Plannuh, a venture-backed software company providing the first AI-driven platform to automate marketing leadership.
+Peter Mahoney is the founder and CEO Plannuh, a venture-backed Marketing Resource Management Software providing the first AI-driven platform to automate marketing leadership.
 Before founding Plannuh, Mahoney spent more than 30 years as a marketing and product executive with experience as a CMO for startups through multi-billion-dollar public companies, including AI leader Nuance Communications.
 He is also an active board member, angel investor, advisor, sought-after public speaker host of The Next CMO Podcast and co-author of “The Next CMO – A Guide to Operational Marketing Excellence.”

 Latest posts by B2BNN Newsdesk (see all)